charlesll/Spectra.jl/README.md

 # News

-Version 0.1.3 is arriving soon and will contain the following new features:
+Version 0.1.6 is arriving soon and will contain the following new features:

-- Several functions for temperature and excitation line corrections of Raman spectra;

-- Use of machine learning algorithms (support vector machines and kernel ridge regressor) from SciKit Learn to fit baseline of spectra;

-- a new Rameau function to simplify the quantification of glass water content with Raman spectroscopy following Le Losq et al. (2012);
+- The possibility to request different type of normalisation after the correction from the temperature and frequency effects.

+- Use of the external calibration mode in RamEau, with added documentation.

 Corrections:

-- gcvspline has been corrected from a mistake in the use of the smoothing coefficient
+- RamEau internal calibration prediction mode equation was wrong and is now corrected

 # Quick Usage Examples